tkoletsky1973/YieldLoop/docs/appendices/APPENDIX_H_GOVERNANCE_ADVISORY.md

 At launch:
 - All binding decisions remain with the YieldLoop team
-- Multisig controls treasury and privileged actions
+- The multisig controls treasury and privileged actions
 - Advisory input does not override administrative authority

-Governors influence decisions through expertise and persuasion, not votes.
+Governors influence decisions through expertise and persuasion, not binding votes.

 ---